 What are the possible complications of a cardiomyopathy?

 The severity of symptoms and the risk of complications vary greatly from patient to patient.
-Many patients have no major complaints for many years.
-Each patient with CM must be individually evaluated and advised to prevent and manage complications
+Many patients do not experience significant symptoms for many years.
+Each patient with CM must be individually evaluated and counseled to prevent and manage complications.

 The course of symptoms